Dfte/Discovery/README.md

      - Parse output of searchsploit results
      - Add UDP scans
      - Searchsploit

- - Find a way to deal with Googles Captchas
  - Add the possibility to use some modules with a list of domains (will be done for --subbrute/--sublist, and --harvest but not  for --gather because they are 80% chances we got blocked by google, tho i might implement it when i'll find a way to bypass googles captacha)
  - Thread files downloads
  - Add IP/domains discovery :
     - add BING ip2host to detect new virtual hosts